zenml-io/zenml/docs/book/introduction.md

 # ⭐ Introduction

-🤹 Are you an ML engineer or data scientist shipping models to production while juggling a plethora of tools?

-🤷‍♂️ Do you struggle with versioning data, code, and models in your projects?

-👀 Have you had trouble replicating production pipelines and monitoring models in production?

-[🙇](https://apps.timwhitlock.info/emoji/tables/unicode#emoji-modal) Are you dealing with lots of unstructured notebooks or scripts with lots of manual processes?

-[🚧](https://apps.timwhitlock.info/emoji/tables/unicode#emoji-modal) Do you find it challenging to transition your ML workflows from the experimentation setting to a production-ready environment?

-If you answered yes to any of the questions above, ZenML is here to help you:

-**ZenML** is an extensible, open-source MLOps framework for creating portable, production-ready MLOps pipelines.
+ZenML is an extensible, open-source MLOps framework for creating portable, production-ready machine learning pipelines.

-By decoupling infrastructure from code, ZenML gives all ML developers in your organization more freedom and independence in how they approach their work:
+By decoupling infrastructure from code, ZenML gives all developers in your organization more freedom and independence in how they approach their work.

 ![ZenML Overview](.gitbook/assets/intro_zenml_overview.png)